 Upon your arrival into Ghent begin your day with brunch at Alice.
 A charming tea and coffee house decorated to the nines and serving an array of pastries, breakfast dishes, and lunches.
 After filling up, stop along the canal to book yourself on a boat tour.
 You’ll get to see most of Ghent from the water, and learn interesting historical facts along the way.
 One of the things I learned that still sticks with me is that the restaurant, The Old Fish Market, has a light outside that lights up every time a baby is born in Ghent.
 You’ll also learn that the fall of Ghent was mostly due to its castle being built inside the city center instead of on the outskirts of the city.

 Make sure to spend time wandering aimlessly in the alleyways of Ghent.
 This medieval town is the best scene by exploring the alleyways and strolling up and down the cobblestone streets.
 Pop into any number of stores, or try the many waffles and fries stands to line the streets.
 For a break sit down at Barrazza, for drinks on the water.
 Here you can sit and watch the boats cruise by, enjoying the sunshine in your face.

 When it’s time for sunset make your way to the water.
 You’ll be able to watch the sun melt behind the gothic-style buildings, painting them a burnt orange and the sky a light pink.
 There’s a number of reclining chairs to grab along the water, where someone will serve you drinks.
 An experience not to be missed.
 And once the sun goes down head to the ornately decorated Pakhuis for a seafood feast.

 MONDAY – Ghent

-Use your last day in Ghent getting to know the city by seeing all of the famous sites.
+Use your last day in Ghent to get to know the city by seeing all of the famous sites.